 Special Events is staffed by one sergeant, who reports to the Commander of Patrol Operations.
 Duties include coordinating special events and contractual overtime, tracking city-county forfeitures from seizure to sale, supervising the Community Service Officers, Reserves and Chaplains, and coordinating jail activities.

-Investigators and supervisors in the Investigations Division are assigned to one of three units: Property Crimes, Crimes Against Persons, or the Special Investigations Unit, where a crime analyst is also assigned.
+Investigators and supervisors in the Investigations Division are assigned to one of two units: the General Investigations Unit, with East and West divisions, or the Special Investigations Unit, where a crime analyst is also assigned.

 SIU conducts narcotic and human trafficking investigations and is responsible for gathering, disseminating and responding to crime trends and hot spots in the city.
 SIU also works on fugitive and probable cause pick-ups, and assists other City divisions, including Environmental Health and Building and Inspection, with community quality of life issues.